CodeRo3/100-Days-of-Code/log.md

 ### Day 15: July 6, 2021 Tuesday

-**Today's Progress:** Today I got through more than half of the Applied Visual Design section of the Responsive Web Design certification!
+**Today's Progress:** Today I got through more than half of the Applied Visual Design section of the Responsive Web Design Certification!
 The Odin Project advised that I finish this certification before moving along further, so that is what I plan to do!

 **Thoughts:** I have been adhering to a strict bedtime routine so that I can promote productivity and progress!
 I think it's definitely helping at least!